 CONDUCT AN INTERACTIVE WORKSHOP

-Tazim started her second business, Thank You India, a privately-owned social enterprise.
-With Tazim’s trained eye for design, along with regular visits to villages and cities to collaborate with artisans and manufacturers, Thank You India is able to ensure an exclusive selection of fashion-forward pieces which reflect the rich and varied cultural heritage of India.
-Her business is driven to impact women, children and education through ethical and sustainable fashions sold online and through like-minded retailers.
-Each piece purchased by a customer is changing the lives of those who handcraft the beautiful products as well as those who are the recipients of the charitable contributions.
+Tazim started her second business, Thank You India (TYI), a privately owned social enterprise whose name is a play on Ottawa singer Alanis Morissette’s 1998 song, “Thank U”.
+Thank You India is a privately owned social enterprise, driven to impact women, children and education through ethical and sustainable fashions sold online and through like-minded retailers.
+Each piece purchased by a TYI customer is changing the lives of those who handcraft the beautiful products as well as those who are the recipients of the charitable contributions.

 The products are ethically sourced and purchased at fair value.
 Tazim is an active volunteer participant in Aga Khan Foundation’s Development Champion Speaker Program.
 She earned her BSc at University of Toronto followed by a Diploma in Interior Design at the Applied Arts program at Algonquin College.
 She is a recent-retiree member of the Association of Registered Interior Designers of Ontario and of Interior Designers of Canada.

 Mike is CEO of a constellation of organizations that includes The Delphi Group, GLOBE Series, EXCEL Partnership, and Leading Change and shares a common purpose: to achieve a sustainable, prosperous, and socially just future in a generation.
 Mike works closely with Canadian and international leaders on issues related to climate change, corporate sustainability, cleantech and innovation, and the green economy.
 In addition to his 25 years of experience in sustainability consulting and events, Mike also engages and educates youth and business leaders through guest lectures and presentations as well as through initiatives such as SHAD Valley International and TEC Canada.